Introduction

 The hot coolant in the upper tank of the radiator flows through the radiator core and the fins dissipate and transfer the heat from the hot coolant into the moving air.
 The coolant becomes cool and reaches the lower tank of the radiator.
 The coolant pump pumps this coolant into the engine jackets and this process goes on and on.

-It is important to note that the function of the coolant and the radiator in the engine cooling system is not to cool the engine; but, to regulate the operating temperature of the engine and maintain it at the designed optimum level for the best thermal efficiency.
+It is important to note that the function of the coolant and the radiator in the engine cooling system is not to cool the engine.
+In fact, their function is to regulate the engine operating temperature and maintain it at the designed optimum level for the best thermal efficiency.
 The optimum operating temperature of your car engine may be around 80° C (176° F).

 In cars with automatic transmission, the radiator may also be used for cooling the coolant of automatic transmission.